glitchybunny/glitchy-growth/README.md

 - New blocks, such as hollow logs and dead grass!
 - Grass spreads and grows over time, make sure you look after your lawn.
 - Healthy grass has a very small chance of growing flowers, which spread like mushrooms.
-- Hollow logs can be waterlogged (no pun intended)
+- Hollow logs are great for decoration, can be crawled through, and even waterlogged (no pun intended).
+They're great for dropshafts.

 ### Planned features: